uno1982/UE4.27_OnlineSubsystemSteamFix/README.md

 The results will actually return counted out as NumResults in the log but the return value is false after a timeout.

-**​The fix is the TArray Function in not returning correclty when the ref is a pointer in OnlineSessionsInterfaceSteam.h** Line 400 and 413.
+**​The fix is the TArray Function in not returning correctly (it's missing an equality operator) in OnlineSessionsInterfaceSteam.h**
+Line 400 and 413.
 JoinedLobbyList.RemoveSingleSwap(LobbyId.AsShared());